Writing Secrets: How to deal with back story … from a master

 And we’ve got all that perfectly naturally, without a thing being spelt out to us.

-Click here for your free guide to the essential aspects of creative writing.
+Sign up to our mailing list and receive your free twenty page guide to the essential aspects of creative writing